 The University requires outside parties who will be performing work or providing services to the University, to provide evidence of certain types of insurance coverage at specified minimum limits.
 The outside parties are required to name the University as an additional insured and to provide a certificate of insurance (COI) before commencing work.

 The coverage limits are specified minimum amounts of insurance required by Brown University.
-The University reserves the right to require higher limits from a particular contractor or supplier for a particular project or event.
+The University reserves the right to require higher limits from a particular contractor or supplier for a particular project, event, or service.

 Suppliers shall name Brown University as additional insured on its liability policies.
 The University does not need to be named as additional insured on the supplier's workers compensation policy.